 Pushing into an instance Generates a view that shows only the internal logic.
 You do not see the internal hierarchy in context.
 To return to the previous view, click Back.
-See Exploring Object Hierarchy by Pushing/Popping, on page 309 for details.
-Flattening the entire design Opens a new view where the entire design is flattened, except for hidden hierarchy.
+See Exploring Object Hierarchy by Pushing/Popping , on page 309 for details.
+Flattening the entire design is new view where the entire design is flattened, except for hidden hierarchy.
 Large flattened designs can be overwhelming.
-See Flattening Schematic Hierarchy, on page 347 for details about flattening designs.
+See Flattening Schematic Hierarchy , on page 347 for details about flattening designs.
 Because this is a new view, you cannot use Back to return to the previous view.
 To return to the top-level unflattened schematic, right-click in the view and select Unflatten Schematic.
-Flattening an instance by dissolving Generates a view where the hierarchy of the selected instances is flattened, but the rest of the design is unaffected.
-This provides context.
-See Flattening Schematic Hierarchy, on page 347 for details about dissolving instances.
+Flattening an instance by dissolving in instance is flattened, but the rest of the design is unaffected.
+This